-In a manner of speaking, the elephant in the room is mainland China, the inevitable competition from that market and the disruption to the market dynamics of the whole of Asia in the future.
+In a manner of speaking, the elephant in the room is mainland China.
+The inevitable competition from that market.
+The disruption to the market dynamics of the whole of Asia in the future.
 It can only be assumed that more PRC work will go to more PRC firms as the economy increases in sophistication.
-It may resemble the old USA model, in that foreign firms gain little truck.
+It may resemble the old USA model, in that foreign firms gain little trucks.
 Of relevance may be announcements along these lines affecting the Big 4 in accountancy.

-The situation in Hong Kong must also be examined in the global context and the distinct possibility that there may only be 10 international or global firms of substance within the next decade or so.
+The situation in Hong Kong must also be examined in the global context.
+The a distinct possibility that there may only be 10 international or global firms of substance within the next decade or so.
 Our analysis suggests the probability of a global Big 10, akin to the Big 4 in accountancy.
 The rest will withdraw, be absorbed or downsize to defensible niche positions.
 We may end up seeing only three groups, not four or five:

 1. Global firms with major international clients and major local clients